- What is Nadex?

 Not the derivatives you may have learned about in high school math!
 Derivatives are simple instruments that, believe it or not, are already part of your everyday life.
 If you have car insurance or a mortgage, you are already using derivatives that are far more complicated than a binary option or a spread contract.
 Derivatives “derive” their price from an underlying market.
 Their value goes up and down based on the movement of another market, like stocks, commodities, or currency exchange rates.
 Instead of buying and selling actual stocks or barrels of oil, you trade a derivative of the price.

 As a regulated exchange, Nadex is never on the other side of your trade.
 Neither Nadex nor its employees trade on the exchange at all.
-Your order is matched to another trader or to an independent market maker, a larger institution which agrees to provide liquidity.
-On the Nadex exchange, all participants are treated equally.
+Your order is matched to another trader or one of Nadex's multiple market makers, larger institutions which agree to provide liquidity.
+While one of Nadex's market makers is an affiliate of Nadex which may take the other side of your trade, CFTC regulations preclude Nadex from giving its affiliate any advantages over any other market maker.
+On the Nadex exchange, all participants are treated fairly.

 Nadex is a different kind of exchange.
 As the first and largest binary options exchange in the United States, Nadex is designed for the individual trader.
 Unlike most other exchanges which are predominately designed for institutions or highly capitalized individuals, Nadex provides contracts which offer a lower financial barrier to entry as well as strictly limited risk (i.e. – no margin calls).

 Some key questions that every trader, no matter where they are trading, should always ask about a firm are: Are they regulated and by whom?
 How and where is my money held?
 And will they ever trade against me?